-As the impacts of climate change become more apparent, various parties are using litigation to push lawmakers to address mitigation and adaptation strategies, and attempt to hold fossil fuel producers liable for climate-related damage.
+As the impacts of climate change become more apparent, various parties are using litigation-sometimes in novel ways-to push lawmakers to address mitigation and adaptation strategies, and attempt to hold fossil fuel producers liable for climate-related damage.
 As such cases progress and multiply, there will be an increasing demand for climate scientists and other scientists with relevant training to serve as expert witnesses to assist judges and juries in understanding the science underlying these arguments.